webrtc/webrtc-org/native-code/development/index.md

      gclient sync
      ~~~~~

+     NOTICE: Due to [bug 5578][12] you may have to press 'y' to accept a license
+     dialog for downloading Google Play Services SDK.

-     This will **take a long time** because it downloads the whole Chromium
+     The dowload will **take a long time** because it downloads the whole
-     repository and dependencies, which are several gigabytes. **Do not**
+     Chromium repository and dependencies, which are several gigabytes.
-     interrupt this step or you may need to start all over agan (a new
+     **Do not** interrupt this step or you may need to start all over agan (a
-     `gclient sync` may be enough, but you might also need to start over
+     new `gclient sync` may be enough, but you might also need to start over
      cleanly).

   3. Optionally you can specify how new branches should be tracked: